crawraps/card-validation/descriptions/fullEng.md

 I also needed to receive data on a server organized using [express]() and the [mongo]().

-# Tasks

-This project was created to obtain the position of a frontend developer.
-Oddly enough, its main task was to complete the task itself.

 # Execution and difficulties

 In the part of the frontend I didn't face any difficulties.
 Although I had to use [mui]() and, accordingly, recall and scroll through the documentation of this library.